 RSS stands for...

 RSS stands for "Real Simple Syndication", or "Rich Site Summary" depending on who you ask.
 Web sites that use RSS set up something called an "RSS feed" as part of an automated method of letting interested people know when the web site has fresh news available for reading.
-You can recognize web sites that support RSS because they have a clickable RSS or XML link, often in the form of a button that looks something like , RSS or XML.
+You can recognize web sites that support RSS because they have a clickable RSS or XML link, often in the form of a button that looks something like , or .
 In case you are curious, XML stands for "Extensible Markup Language".
 It is the name of the format RSS is based on.
 If that sounds like gibberish don't worry about it.
 Just remember that RSS links sometimes appear as "XML" rather than "RSS".

 What good is it?